nemanja731/Digital-circuit-project/README.md

 # Digital-circuit-simulator

-The goal of the project is the simulation of a digital circuit.
+The goal of the project is the simulation of a digital circuit.<br />
+The project is divided into two directories: include and source.
+The include directory contains all the header files where the interface class is located, while the source directory contains the implementation files

 ## Elements